 It’s easy to sort out online.
 You can pay for your licence all in one go or spread the cost.
 Just choose a way to pay that suits you best.

 How much does a TV Licence cost?

 A TV Licence costs £145.50 a year.
 You can pay it all in one go, or spread the cost weekly, monthly or quarterly.
 Once it’s set up, the easiest way to manage your licence is online.

 Do I only need a TV Licence if I have a TV?

 No, it doesn’t matter what device you use.
 If you watch or record programmes as they're being shown on TV or live on an online TV service, or if you download or watch BBC programmes on iPlayer, you must be covered by a licence.
 This could be on any device, including a TV, desktop computer, laptop, mobile phone, tablet, games console, digital box or Blu-ray/DVD/VHS recorder.

 Won't my halls already be covered?

-Your room needs to be covered by its own licence if you’re plugged in and watching or recording programmes as they’re being shown on TV – on any device.
-TVs in communal areas are probably already covered by your halls’ licence.
+Your room needs to be covered by its own licence if you're plugged in to watch or record programmes as they're being shown on TV or live on an online TV service, or if you download or watch BBC programmes on iPlayer.
+If there are TVs in communal areas, check with your halls' manager to see if they’re covered by a halls' licence.